Mission: Impossible – Ghost Protocol: Plot

-Ethan pursues Wistrom, who unmasks himself as Hendricks and escapes, while Jane and Benji confront Brandt over his unusual fighting skills in the hotel.
-Brandt admits that he resigned as a field agent after failing to protect Julia Meade, Ethan's wife, from a hit.
-Ethan is taken by Bogdan to the Fog, an arms dealer, and learns that Hendricks is buying an obsolete Soviet military satellite from Indian media tycoon Brij Nath.
-The Fog later gives the same information to Sidorov, in return for clearing his rap sheet.
-In Mumbai, Jane seduces Nath into his bedroom chambers wearing a flirtatious dress, then overpowers him to get the satellite's override code; the team now pursues Hendricks and Wistrom to one of Nath's broadcast stations to stop him from sending the codes via the satellite.
+As Ethan and Wistrom run into a sandstorm, Wistrom reveals himself to be a masked Hendricks and escapes.
+In front of the team, Ethan confronts Brandt over the advanced fighting skills that he displayed in the hotel.
+After Ethan leaves, Brandt admits he resigned as a field agent after failing to protect Julia Meade, Ethan's wife, from a hit.
+Bogdan takes Ethan to the Fog, an arms dealer, and learns that Hendricks is planning to launch missiles using an old Soviet military satellite.
+The satellite is owned by an Indian media tycoon, Brij Nath.
+The Fog sells the same information to Sidorov.
+In Mumbai, Jane seduces Nath and then overpowers him to get the satellite's override code; the team pursues Hendricks and Wistrom to one of Nath's broadcast stations to stop him from sending the codes via the satellite.

-Hendricks sends launch orders to a Russian nuclear submarine to fire a missile at San Francisco and Wistrom sabotages the system.
-Jane, Brandt, and Benji fight and kill Wistrom and work to repair the station while Ethan pursues Hendricks.
-Cornered, Hendricks jumps to his death in order to place the launch device out of reach.
-The team gets the systems online and Ethan successfully retrieves the launch device and disables the missile moments before detonation.
-Sidorov and his men arrive, only to realise that Ethan was giving him clues to track them and that the IMF was innocent of the Kremlin bombing, and offers Ethan a ride to the hospital.
+Hendricks sends launch orders to a Russian nuclear submarine to fire a missile at San Francisco, while Wistrom sabotages the station system to prevent IMF interference.
+Benji, Brandt, and Jane attempt to repair the station while Ethan pursues Hendricks.
+Cornered by Ethan, Hendricks kills himself by jumping off a high ledge with the launch device to place it out of reach.
+After Benji kills Wistrom, Brandt turns on the power and Jane reconnects the system; Ethan then retrieves the launch device to disable the missile moments before detonation; a fatally wounded Hendricks witnesses the failure of his plan before dying.
+Sidorov arrives and realizes that the IMF was innocent of the Kremlin bombing, thus clearing its name and being reinstated.

 In Seattle, Ethan assembles his team for another mission given by Luther Stickell.
-Brandt confesses his failure to protect Julia, but Ethan reveals that she is alive and her death was staged to give her a new identity safely away from him, and to let him infiltrate the prison to find Bogdan.
-A relieved Brandt accepts his mission and agrees to become an agent again.
-Julia arrives at the harbour and spots Ethan watching her from a distance, as they share a warm smile.
-As he leaves Ethan receives a debrief about a breach in the IMF's military communications network by an emerging terrorist network known as The Syndicate, disappearing into the fog as he listens to it.
+Brandt confesses to Ethan his failure to protect Julia, but Ethan reveals that she is alive and her death was staged to give her a new identity safely away from him and to let him infiltrate the prison to find Bogdan.
+A relieved Brandt accepts his mission.
+Julia arrives and smiles at Ethan from afar before he slips away and receives an IMF briefing.